httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 expire, in order minimize the delays that might be incurred.

 Client certificates are not meaningful for URLs with the `http` scheme, and therefore clients creating new TLS connections to alternative services for the purposes of this specification MUST NOT present them.
-Connections that use client certificates for other reasons MAY be reused, though client certificates MUST NOT affect the responses to requests for `http` resources.
+A server that also provides `https` resources on the same port can request a certificate during the TLS handshake, but it MUST NOT abort the handshake if the client does not provide one.

 ## Alternative Server Opt-In {#opt-in}